PedestrianDynamics/PedestrianDynamics.github.io/content/notes/dakota-calibration/index.md

 | wall repulsion range [m] | 0.02 | 0.02 (fixed) | 0.02 (fixed) | 0.11 | 0.07 |
 | fitted to | | Hermes 2.4, 3.6, 5.0 m | Hermes 2.4, 3.6, 5.0 m | CrowdQueue h0, 1.2, 3.4, 5.6 m | both |

 It is worth being plain about what happened to the "calibrated model" over the course of this note.
-After Hermes we had a parameter set that reproduced flow, density and speed at five bottleneck widths, two of them unseen, to within ten percent.
-That set clogged at a half-metre gate in three quarters of the CrowdQueue runs.
+After Hermes we had a parameter set that reproduced flow, density and speed at five bottleneck widths, two of them unseen, mostly within ten percent and with a systematic shortfall at the wide end.
+That set clogged at a half-metre gate in 55 of 63 CrowdQueue seeds.
 The set calibrated on CrowdQueue reached the gate flow in wide corridors, stalled in narrow ones, could not reproduce a motivated crowd, and pushed agents through walls at the unguided entrance.
-The joint calibration on Hermes and CrowdQueue together, the single best compromise Dakota could find, overshoots the Hermes flow by 15 to 25 % at four of five widths, clogs in four of the CrowdQueue runs, and is bimodal at the entrance.
+The joint calibration on Hermes and CrowdQueue together, the single best compromise Dakota could find, overshoots the Hermes flow by 15 to 25 % at four of five widths, clogs in 30 of 63 CrowdQueue seeds, and is bimodal at the entrance.
 There is no parameter set for this model that covers both regimes; the compromise is worse than either specialist in its own regime.
 The one parameter that was actually measured, the free speed, was the one the optimizer most wanted to change.

 None of this is a verdict on the Collision Free Speed model in particular.
 It is what validation looks like when it is done across regimes instead of within one, and the same pattern would appear for any pedestrian model with a handful of scalar parameters and round agents.
 The practical consequences, for anyone who runs pedestrian simulations for a living: